 Profile

-The international figuren.theatre.festival first took place in Erlangen in 1979.
-Nürnberg joined in 1981, followed by the city of Fürth in 1983 and finally Schwabach in 1989.
-Every two years, the festival is planned and carried out jointly by the cultural offices of the four festival cities.
-The main venues are the Markgrafentheater, the Redoutensaal, the Theater in der Garage, the Glocken-Lichtspiele, the Experimentiertheater and the Kulturzentrum E-Werk in Erlangen, the Tafelhalle, the Künstlerhaus and the Theater Salz+Pfeffer in Nürnberg, the Kulturforum and the Stadttheater in Fürth and the Stadtmuseum in Schwabach.
-With over 150 performances by approximately 70 different theatre companies, the international figuren.theater.festival is now one of the largest theatre festivals of its kind in Germany.
+The international figuren.theater.festival was first held in Erlangen in 1979.
+Nuremberg joined in 1981, followed by Fürth in 1983 and Schwabach in 1989.
+Every two years, the festival is collaboratively planned and presented by the cultural offices of all four cities.
+Key venues include the Markgrafentheater, the Redoutensaal, Theater in der Garage, the Glocken-Lichtspiele, and the Experimentiertheater in Erlangen; the Tafelhalle, Künstlerhaus, and Theater Salz+Pfeffer in Nuremberg; the Kulturforum and Stadttheater in Fürth; and the Stadtmuseum in Schwabach.
+Featuring around 60 different theatre companies, the international figuren.theater.festival is now one of the largest theatre festivals in Germany.

-From the very beginning, the festival has aimed to present contemporary puppet theatre and to encourage artistic encounters between different genres.
+Since its inception, the festival has been dedicated to showcasing contemporary puppet theatre to encourage artistic encounters between different genres.
 Today, our understanding of Figurentheater includes many forms of puppet, visual, object and physical theatre, dance and new media.
-Almost anything can act as a ‘Figur’ – puppets, objects and materials, the human body, video projections, machines, robots, artificial intelligence – even a beam of light, a sound or an image that emerges in one’s mind.
-This cross-genre approach has been widely embraced and can also be found in university programmes focusing on Figurentheater.
+Almost anything can act as a ‘Figur’ – puppets, objects and materials, video projections, machines, robots, artificial intelligence – even a beam of light, a sound or an image that emerges in one’s mind.
+The human body, too, is central to this expanded definition, as seen in mask theatre, shadow play, or contemporary dance.
+This interdisciplinary understanding of Figurentheater has become widely accepted and is reflected in academic programmes and among other festival presenters.
+Nonetheless, the festival in Erlangen, Nuremberg, Fürth, and Schwabach continues to play a pioneering role in this evolution.